rHermes/adventofcode/README.md

 ### 2022

+#### 23

+Wasted a loooottttttttt of time on part 1, because I didn't do adjancency correctly and included the position itself, just not the eight positions around.

+Part 1: 00:39:23
+Part 2: 00:01:46
+Total : 00:41:09

 #### 20

 Kind of a cool task, where I had to use bidict to get things working. pypy